Official Visit to the Dutch Caribbean – Curacao

 The King and the Queen started the second and last day in Curacao, on Tuesday November 19th, visiting the local fishermen’s village at West Point.
 Then the Royal Couple went to the “Museum Tula”, where they were welcomed by the management of the museum who explained to them the history of slavery in Curacao.

 In the neighborhoods of Soto and Montaña, King Willem-Alexander and Queen Maxima met the residents.
 In the afternoon the King and the Queen visited an exhibition in Fort Church.
-The visit in Curacao ended in the evening with a reception at the Governor’s Palace with the presence of members of the Government.Filed under Dutch Royals
+The visit in Curacao ended in the evening with a reception at the Governor’s Palace with the presence of members of the Government.Filed under The Netherlands

-Tagged Curacao, Dutch Inauguration 2013, King Willem-Alexander, Queen Máxima.
+Tagged Curacao, Dutch Inauguration 2013, King Willem-Alexander of The Netherlands, Queen Máxima of the Netherlands.